 Since my diagnosis, my sleep has been really poor, and I am constantly looking for things to help.
 Despite all my efforts, I have been on prescription sleep aids for 16 years.
 I have really tried everything.
 I can have a normal day, not overdoing it, and the next day I can hardly get out of bed.
 My sleep problems are not caused by the things I am doing, it is just because I am not producing enough melatonin.
 Then I bought an Apollo!

-I ordered Apollo Neuro in January 2021.
+A: I ordered Apollo Neuro in January 2021.
 Between the time I ordered it and it arrived, a friend with lupus reached out and said, have you heard of this [Apollo]?
-She was already experiencing lessened symptoms and was excited to share.
+She shared she had been using it regularly and feeling quite good!

 My favorite ways to use Apollo are for sleep and energy — but I just love it for sleep.
 I always wear it on my wrist.
 I really like the fact that I can press the two buttons simultaneously to restart the last mode - if I awaken in the middle of the night, then I do not have to get my phone out.
 I just did it last night!
 I restart the sleep cycle, and I am immediately back to sleep.
 This thing has been a lifesaver.